sbazemore/clicksend-php/docs/Api/SMSApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$date_before = "date_before_example"; // string | An optional timestamp - mark all as read before this timestamp.
+$date_before = 8.14; // float | An optional timestamp - mark all as read before this timestamp.
 If not given, all messages will be marked as read.

 try {
     $result = $apiInstance->smsInboundReadPut($date_before);